 All our educational endeavours are centered on the person of Jesus Christ who is our Way, Truth and Life.
 Whatever their background or abilities, our pupils will learn how to shape their own futures and develop their unique capabilities, knowing they are made in the image and likeness of God.

-We aim to provide the highest quality primary education, that will equip our pupils with a life-long love of learning and the knowledge and skills to be well-rounded individuals who are mentally and physically healthy and who have a genuine appreciation for and a generosity toward the people, the world and the universe around them.
+We aim to provide the highest quality primary education, that will equip our pupils with a life-long love of learning and the knowledge and skills to be well-rounded individuals who are mentally and physically healthy and who have a genuine appreciation for and a generosity towards the people, the world and the universe around them.

 Through the curriculum we provide, our pupils will learn the numeracy and literacy skills needed for life and needed to make good progress in their education, but also we will encourage our pupils to be curious and develop their thinking skills to innovate, be creative and problem solve.